jifox/nautobot-jobs-cookiecutter/jobs/{{ cookiecutter.project_slug }}/GETTING_STARTED.md

 Your environment should now be fully setup, all necessary Docker containers are created and running, and you're logged into Nautobot in your web browser.
 Now what?

-Now you can start developing your plugin in the folder generated for you by Cookiecutter.
+Now you can start developing your jobs in the folder generated for you by Cookiecutter.

-#### Adding new chatbot commands

-After updating the `{{ cookiecutter.project_name }}/worker.py` file and saving it, the backend Django service should auto-reload with your changes.
-If it doesn't, or a bug in the code caused it to crash, you can quickly relaunch it from your poetry environment with `invoke restart`.

 ## Docker Magic

-The magic here is the root directory is mounted inside your Docker containers when built and ran, so **any** changes made to the files in here are directly updated to the Nautobot plugin code running in Docker.
-This means that as you modify the code in your `nautobot-plugin` folder (or whatever you named your plugin when generating it via Cookiecutter), the changes will be instantly updated in Nautobot.
+The magic here is the root directory is mounted inside your Docker containers when built and ran, so **any** changes made to the files in here are directly updated to the Nautobot jobs code running in Docker.

 > NOTE: There are a few exceptions to this, as outlined in the section [To Rebuild or Not To Rebuild](#to-rebuild-or-not-to-rebuild).

-The backend Django process is setup to automatically reload itself (it only takes a couple of seconds) every time a file is updated (saved).
-So for example, if you were to update one of the files like `tables.py`, then save it, the changes will be visible right away in the web browser!

 > NOTE: You may get connection refused while Django reloads, but it should be refreshed fairly quickly.